SidOfc/browserino/README.md

 _dates are in dd-mm-yyyy format_
 _older changes can be found in the [CHANGELOG.md](https://github.com/SidOfc/browserino/blob/master/CHANGELOG.md)_

+#### 12-01-2016 VERSION 2.5.1

+- Patched blackberry mapping, this used to be done by model number instead but is now corrected

 #### 12-01-2016 VERSION 2.5.0

 - Added support for the Vivaldi browser